tryton/tryton/doc/index.rst

 - Level: The current *Level*.
 - Blocked: If true, it blocks the dunning to raise.

-The dunning can be in one of this states:
+The dunning can be in one of these states:

 * Draft

   The current level is not yet processed.

-* Done
+* Waiting

   The current level has been processed.

+* Final

+  All levels have been processed.